 20 Gluten-Free Gift Ideas: From Budget to Luxury, Sentimental to Practical & More

-As the holidays approach, you may be searching for a great gift idea for someone that adheres to a gluten- free diet.
+You may be searching for a great gift for someone that adheres to a gluten-free diet.
 I personally enjoy finding unique gifts for my friends and family so I have included items you may not have thought of or known about.
 I wanted to bring in different perspectives and ideas to fit any budget.
 Use this list to simplify your gift buying or provide it to relatives asking for ideas.
 From practical to extravagant, there is something for anyone on a gluten-free diet!

 Budget to low cost

 A reusable lunch bag or thermos is a staple for anyone on a special diet, and designers and innovators are turning these formerly humdrum articles into works of art.
 I think of these items as an expression of someone’s unique personality so find one that fits the adult or child for whom you are buying.
 I am including a link to an impressive variety of products available, as well as a site selling retro lunch boxes for those looking for lunch with a vintage twist.

 Previously used items like toasters, colanders and cutting boards can’t be used safely by anyone on a strict gluten-free diet.
 Buy one or all of the following for the gluten-free traveler: toaster bags, foldable colanders, silicone cutting boards, and individual condiment packs.
 All are inexpensive practical items that can easily fit into any travel bag.